jeremykendall/php-domain-parser/README.md

 `Pdp\Suffix` instance, the resulting public suffix will be labelled as being unknown.
 For more information go to the [Public Suffix section](#public-suffix)

+> [!INFO]
+> Since version `6.4` Domain resolution is also adapted so that absolute domain can effectively be resolved.
+Prior to version `6.4` an exception was thrown.
+The `ResolvedDomain` stays the same as with the equivalent non-absolute domain but with the only difference being that the resolved domain will be absolute.
+Everything else stays the same.

 ### Domain Suffix

 The domain effective TLD is represented using the `Pdp\Suffix`.
 Depending on